 In the early 1980s, the Power and Control Wheel was developed to display common abusive behaviors or tactics.
 Physical Violence Sexual is written along the outer edge of the wheel to specify physical expressions of abuse while the eight spokes of the wheel contain different abusive behaviors like minimizing, denying and blaming, or using isolation.
 Power and Control is written at the center of the wheel to represent the ultimate aim of these tactics.

-A limitation of the wheel is that it was created specifically to illustrate male perpetrated violence on female partners and therefore doesn’t address or make room for other forms of abusive relationships.
+A limitation of the wheel is that it was created specifically to illustrate male-perpetrated violence on female partners.
+Therefore, it doesn’t address or make room for other forms of abusive relationships.

 Signs of Relationship Abuse